Selecting the Monitoring Environment

 This is the default option that allows monitoring an installation on the same computer where EMCO MSI Package Builder is running.
 To use it, ensure that the local computer is selected as your monitoring environment and proceed to monitoring.
 Before starting monitoring, make sure you follow the repackaging best practices and use a clean environment as explained in the Overview of Repackaging Best Practices chapter.

 For successful repackaging, you need to use a clean environment and restore the clean state every time you perform monitoring.
 When you monitor on the local computer, it is required that you perform manual actions before or after repackaging to restore the clean state of the monitoring environment.
-You can avoid this manual extra work if you use the Monitor on Existing Virtual Machine or Monitor on Windows Sandbox options.
+You can avoid this manual extra work if you use the Monitor in Windows Sandbox or Monitor on an Existing Virtual Machine options.

 It’s recommended to use existing virtual machines for repackaging, if possible.
 The advantages of this approach are explained in the corresponding section below.